RocketSoftware/jcl-projcl-vscode-ext/README.md

 * Support reformatting of JCL using rules defined in PRO/JCL for z/OS
 * Validation of input data for common JCL utility programs
-* Improved validation of remote machine credential used in PRO/JCL REST API

 ### 1.0.1